 Please enter the information below and a representative from eLearning will contact you shortly.

-For nearly Fifty years, Texas Tech University at Junction, located on the banks of
+For nearly fifty years, Texas Tech University at Junction, bisected by the South Llano

-the South Llano River, has provided academic, research and engagement programs throughout
+River, has provided academic, research and engagement programs throughout the Hill

 From here, it's possible.